ronakgh97/AI4J/README.md

 # AI4J: Java Framework for Large Language Models

-AI4J (AI for Java) is a lightweight Java framework developed by Ronak, designed to simplify interaction with Large Language Models (LLMs), particularly those accessible via local HTTP endpoints (e.g., LM Studio, Ollama).
-It provides both low-level and high-level APIs for chat-based interactions, along with flexible memory management options to maintain conversational context.
+AI4J (AI for Java) is a lightweight and robust Java framework designed to simplify the integration and interaction with Large Language Models (LLMs).
+It provides a comprehensive set of tools for building intelligent applications, supporting both low-level, stateless interactions and high-level, stateful conversational experiences.
+AI4J is particularly well-suited for connecting to LLMs accessible via local HTTP endpoints (e.g., LM Studio, Ollama), offering flexibility, efficient memory management, and a focus on developer experience.

-**Note:** This project is currently under active development, and many improvements are planned.
+**Note:** This project is currently under active development, and continuous improvements are being made.

 ## Features

-*   **Flexible LLM Integration:** Connects to LLMs via HTTP, supporting custom endpoints.
+AI4J offers a rich set of features to empower your LLM-powered applications:

+### Core LLM Interaction APIs

-*   **Low-Level Chat API:** Direct interaction with LLM chat completions for stateless requests.
+*   **Low-Level Chat API (`ChatServices_LowLevel`):** Provides direct, stateless interaction with LLM chat completion endpoints.
+Ideal for fine-grained control over requests and raw JSON payload manipulation.
-*   **High-Level Chat API:** Manages conversational state and memory, simplifying chatbot development.
-*   **Memory Management:**
-    *   **Sliding Window Memory:** Keeps a configurable number of recent messages in context.
-    *   **File-Based Memory:** Persists chat history to a file.
+*   **High-Level Chat API (`ChatServices`):** A higher-level abstraction that simplifies building stateful chatbots by automatically managing conversational context and integrating with memory managers and prompt templates.

+### LLM Client & Connectivity

+*   **Flexible LLM Client (`LLM_Client` & `DefaultHttpClient`):** An extensible interface for LLM communication, with a default HTTP client implementation supporting:
+    *   Configurable base URLs and API endpoints.
+    *   Customizable request timeouts.
+    *   API key authentication for online LLM providers (e.g., Gemini, OpenAI).
+    *   Option to use the base URL as the full endpoint URI for specific API structures.
-*   **Streaming Support:** Efficiently handles LLM responses as they are generated.
+*   **Streaming Support:** Efficiently handles LLM responses as they are generated, providing a smooth, real-time user experience.
-*   **Model Parameter Configuration:** Easily set parameters like temperature, max tokens, and top-p.
-*   **Configurable GUI Settings:** The `SwingChatbot` now includes a settings dialog to dynamically adjust LLM parameters (temperature, max tokens, top-p) and select different models from a dropdown, enhancing user control and experimentation.
+    *   **Custom Stream Handling:** Utilizes `StreamHandler` for processing incoming content chunks.
+    *   **Flexible Stream Response Parsing:** The `StreamResponseParser` interface (with `DefaultStreamResponseParser` and `WordStreamHandler`) allows for custom parsing of diverse LLM streaming response formats.
+    *   **Configurable Streaming Speed:** Control the speed of streamed responses using `streamDelayMillis` for a smoother output.

+### Memory Management

+AI4J provides flexible and optimized memory management strategies to maintain conversational context:

+*   **`MemoryManager` Interface:** Defines the contract for adding, retrieving, and clearing messages.
+*   **`SlidingWindowMemory`:** Maintains a fixed-size window of the most recent messages, discarding older ones to keep context relevant.
+*   **`OptimizedSlidingWindowMemory`:** An improved, `Deque`-based implementation of sliding window memory for better performance.
+*   **`FileMemory`:** Persists chat history to a file, enabling conversations to be resumed across application sessions.
+*   **`CachedFileMemory`:** An enhanced file-based memory solution with in-memory caching for improved performance and efficient access to chat logs.

+### Message Structure

+*   **`Message` & `MessageRole`:** Clearly defined classes for representing conversational messages, including roles like `SYSTEM`, `USER`, and `ASSISTANT`.

+### Prompt Engineering

-*   **Prompt Templating:** Utilize `PromptTemplate` to define and format prompts with dynamic variables, enhancing flexibility and reusability.
+*   **`PromptTemplate`:** A powerful utility for defining and formatting prompts with dynamic variables.
+It allows for flexible structuring of system and user messages, enhancing prompt reusability and consistency.

+### Model Parameter Configuration

+*   **`ModelParams`:** Easily configure LLM parameters such as temperature, maximum tokens, and top-p.
+Includes robust input validation to ensure valid configurations.

+### Robust Error Handling & Logging

-*   **Robust Error Handling:** Implements a more elegant and specific exception handling mechanism with custom exceptions (`LLMServiceException`, `LLMParseException`, `LLMNetworkException`) for clearer error identification and management.
+*   **Custom Exceptions:** Implements a more elegant and specific exception handling mechanism with custom exceptions:
+    *   `LLMServiceException`: General LLM service errors.
+    *   `LLMParseException`: Errors during LLM response parsing.
+    *   `LLMNetworkException`: Network communication errors.
+    *   `Exception_Timeout`: Request timeout errors.
+*   **`ExceptionHandler`:** Centralized exception handling.
+*   **SLF4J Integration:** Uses SLF4J for flexible and configurable logging of errors and application events.

+### Graphical User Interface (Demo)

+*   **`SwingChatbot`:** A high-level, Java Swing-based graphical user interface demonstrating the framework's capabilities.
+    *   **Enhanced UI/UX:** Features streamlined user message display, efficient input field clearing, and improved focus handling.
+*   **`SettingsDialog`:** A dynamic settings dialog integrated with `SwingChatbot` for on-the-fly adjustment of LLM parameters (temperature, max tokens, top-p) and model selection.
+    *   **Visual Consistency:** Achieves a cohesive look and feel with the main chatbot UI.
+    *   **Improved Validation:** Robust input validation for parameters like 'Max Tokens'.
+    *   **Intuitive Sliders:** Provides clear, decimal labels for Temperature and Top P sliders.
+    *   **Accurate Feedback:** Ensures "LLM settings updated!" message only appears when settings are genuinely applied.
+*   **`Welcome`:** Utility for generating welcome messages.

+### Code Quality

-*   **Enhanced Code Readability:** Extensive inline comments have been added to explain complex logic, class purposes, and method functionalities, making the codebase easier to understand and contribute to.
+*   **Enhanced Code Readability:** Extensive inline comments explain complex logic, class purposes, and method functionalities, making the codebase easier to understand and contribute to.

 ## Getting Started